realitymod/Manual/the_basics/README.md

 * **Map-specific team rally points**.
 These usually expire 5 minutes after the round starts and can be used by the whole team.
 These also only allow maximum 12 people to spawn on it until it disappears.
 * **The commander rally point**.
 This RP can only be placed by the commander, provided multiple squad’s leaders are in the vicinity of the CO.
 On the map this will be a rally point with a “C” next to it.
 * **Deployable forward operating base \(FOB\) or hideouts** can be used by the entire team to spawn at, but must be constructed before becoming operational.
 On the map it will show as a spawn point with a green triangle.
 It comes online 90 seconds after being build.
-It becomes unspawnable for 30 seconds if 1 enemy is within 10m, 2 enemies within 50m, 4 enemies within 100m or 8 enemies within 150m. [_\(see deployables Section for more information.\)_](the_squad_leader/README.md#deployable-stuctures)_._
+It becomes unspawnable for 30 seconds if 1 enemy is within 10m, 2 enemies within 50m, 4 enemies within 100m or 8 enemies within 150m. [(see Deployable Structures)](../the_squad_leader/README.md#deployable-structures)

 * In the insurgency game mode, the defending insurgent team may spawn at the **weapons caches** that hasn't been revealed to the enemy, this is called the unknown cache.
 This spawn is also disabled if enemies becomes to close similar to the FOB.

 > ![](/assets/fob.png)![](/assets/hideout.png)![](/assets/cache-weapon.png)